braindead-dev/henrywa.ng/README.md

 # Personal Website

-Repository for [henrywa.ng](http://henrywa.ng) and [henr.ee](http://henr.ee), my personal homepage.
+Repository for [henrywa.ng](http://henrywa.ng), my personal homepage.
 This repository contains the frontend code for the site.

 ## Features